liferay/liferay-docs/develop/tutorials/articles/audience-targeting/tracking-user-actions-with-audience-targeting.markdown

 Whenever the transparent image is viewed in the newsletter, the image makes a call to the servlet.
-The servlet intercepts all requests matching the pattern `/track` in order to track information about them.
+The servlet intercepts all requests matching the pattern `/track` in order to track the request's information.
 Recall from the `populateContext` method that you injected the tracking URL `.../track` into the `context` variable.
 This is what is used to distinguish calls to the servlet that are relevant to the tracking action.